 As illustrated in Figure \ref{backbone_cifar10}, the search architecture space is a backbone designed by repeating multiple modules composed of reduction cells and normal cells for classification.
-For the task classification, we did not change the search architecture space.
-However, we proposed search architecture space for segmentations where the DNNs play with multiple resolutions, skip connections, and deconvolution.
+For the classification task, we do not change the search architecture space.
+However, we propose a search architecture space for the segmentation tasks, where the DNNs play with multiple resolutions, skip connections, and deconvolution.

-\textbf{U-Net Architecture search space} The U-Net architecture \cite{ronneberger2015unet} inspired our first search architecture space, that we denote U-Net search space.
-We started with this search space since U-Net has state-of-the-art for medical images.
+\textbf{U-Net architecture search space} The U-Net architecture \cite{ronneberger2015unet} inspired our first search architecture space, which we denote U-Net search space.
+We start with this search space since U-Net is the state-of-the-art for medical images.

 The U-Net architecture is a fully convolutional network that reinjects the decoder feature map from the encoder information.
-Hence the spatial information might be more precise.
+Hence, the spatial information might be more precise.

 Our U-Net search space backbone is similar to the U-Net DNN backbone.
-However, it is composed of two types of cell: downsampling segmentation cell and upsampling segmentation cell, which we denote DownSC and UpSC.
+However, it is composed of two types of cell: a downsampling segmentation cell and an upsampling segmentation cell, which we denote DownSC and UpSC, respectively.
 The upsampling segmentation cell is composed of the following operations:

 \begin{itemize} \item separable conv $3\times 3$ \item separable conv $5\times 5$ \item average pooling \item maximum pooling \item pseudo mophological gradient $3\times3$ \item transpose convolution \end{itemize}